one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/03_HybridCloud_Networking_Lab01_VirtualNetworks.md

 Additionally, your Azure subscription is limited in the amount of cores that you can provision.
 Ensure that you have deleted the following VMs before completing this lab:

-* IIS-test
 * ADConnect2 and ADConnect3

 ## Lab Summary

-In this lab you are going top create multiple virtual networks each with it's own virtual machine and subnet and then test connectivity across subnets and vnets.
+In this lab you are going to create multiple virtual networks each with it's own virtual machine and subnet and then test connectivity across subnets and vnets.

-## Task 1 -  Create three virtual networks
+## Exercise 1 -  Create three virtual networks

 ### vNet1